 Adrienne Fitzgerald earned her bachelor's degreein art history from the University of Massachusetts Amherst.
 Before coming to Harvard, she taught English at Shaanxi Normal University in Xi'an, China.
-As staff assistant, she supports the Director, Associate Director, and the Center's many associates.
+As staff assistant, she supports the Director, Executive Director, and the Center's many associates.
+Read more about Adrienne C. Fitzgerald

 Shirley Sun comes to the Fairbank Center from Harvard’s W.E.B.
 Du Bois Institute for African and African-American Research, where she worked as a research assistant.
 She received her Ed.M. in Urban Education from Harvard’s Graduate School of Education.
 As program coordinator, she manages the visiting scholar and postdoctoral fellowship programs.